Exercise Your Options Before Joining a Gym

 Your plan should include:

 - Realistic fitness goals: This can range from the number of times a week you exercise to running a marathon.
-It all depends on where you are starting from and how you exercise.
+It all depends on where you're starting from and how you exercise.

 - A list of exercises: Choose exercises and training schedules that will help you achieve your goals.
 This will help you determine how much time you're going to need to commit to your exercise routine.
 You may find you need to adjust your fitness goals.

-- A schedule: Even if you have a modest fitness goal, like exercising three days a week, make sure you can fit it in around your work and family schedules.
+- A schedule: For instance, if your fitness goal is to exercise three days a week, make sure you can realistically fit it into your work and personal schedule.

 - A list of reasons to exercise: Knowing why you want to get fit and stay fit can keep you motivated.
 Try to focus on positive reasons, like having more energy or being able to play on the floor with your kids.